 Live Poker Strategy

-Now you know online poker tournament strategy, it’s important to consider some key differences in the real-life version of the game.
+Now that you know online poker tournament strategy, it’s important to consider some key differences in the real-life version of the game.

 A major distinction is the chance to pick up on physical ‘tells’ in the live version of poker.
-Many opponents give away information about their hand – whether by flinging their chips down when bluffing, or engaging in more conversation when having a good hand.
+Many opponents give away information about their hand, whether by flinging their chips down when bluffing or engaging in more conversation when having a good hand.
 These can be observed when studying a player closely.

-When playing online, each round of betting is automated and so you don’t have to wonder how big the blind amount is or when to act.
+When playing online, each round of betting is automated, so you don’t have to wonder how big the blind amount is or when to act.
 In live poker, the temptation to raise, especially when you have a strong hand, can be overwhelming.
 However, we must wait our turn, because acting out of turn is a huge faux pas in the poker community.

 Slower-Paced Poker